 No matter – try again – fail again – fail better.

 ‘Learning by Doing: Empirical Creative Education and Training’

-The Interior Architecture and Furniture Design Bachelor (BA) programme at the Royal Academy of Art is oriented to the full spectrum of the spatial domain: the spatial conditions that define how we experience our living environment.
-Over the course of the programme, the emphasis is on the development of a creative, inquisitive and autonomous designer.
+The programme Interior Architecture and Furniture Design at the Royal Academy of Art covers the full width of the spatial domain by focusing on spatial conditions that determine how we experience our daily living environment.

-If you are interested in studying with us and you want to sign up for the admission examination, please click here or on the admission button on our website.
-After you have registered, you will receive an email with information about the admission procedure.
+If you are interested in studying with us and you want to sign up for the entrance exam, please click apply via Studielink.
+After you have applied, you will receive an email with information about the admission procedure.